lstaub1/lstaub1.github.io/projects/project3.md

 Landsat 4-5 imagery was used for the year 1985, landsat 7 imagery was used for the year 2000, and landsat 8 imagery was used for the year 2015.
 Landcover maps were created in ENVI and saved as TIF files, while the confusion matrices and pie charts were created in excel.

+In the following presentation, we explore this question:

 ### Is the landcover type in the Chesapeake Bay region correlated to it's overall health?